Gordon-Rushville's Ashton Dane moves on to final round, six others fall in semis

 The junior lost a 7-3 decision to Ord’s Ryan Gabriel at 195.

-In addition, Kimball senior James McGinnis lost a 14-5 major decision in his matchup with Kenesaw's Nickolas Kuehn at 145 pounds in Class D. His teammate, senior Trey Schindler, lost a 9-3 decision at 152.
+Kimball senior James McGinnis lost a 14-5 major decision in his semifinal matchup with Kenesaw’s Nickolas Kuehn at 145 pounds in Class D. His teammate, senior Trey Schindler, lost a 9-3 decision at 152.

 Hemingford junior Theron Miller also posted a 1-1 performance at 195 with both matches being decided by a pin.